-- Never invest in something you don't understand - Seek advice from professionals.
-People who give advice about investments must have licences issued by the government.
-Just like you need a licence to drive.
-Never take advice from someone who doesn't have a licence - Be aware that if you invest in something that is risky, you could lose your money - Always check your investments on a regular basis - Seek advice from a tax agent when submitting your annual tax returns and before selling an investment.
+- Never invest in something you don't understand. - Seek advice from professionals.
+People who give advice about investments must have licences just like you need a licence to drive.
+Never take advice from someone who doesn't have a licence. - Be aware that if you invest in something that is risky, you could lose your money. - Always check your investments on a regular basis. - Seek advice from a tax agent when submitting your annual tax returns and before selling an investment.